autism-101/hugo-website/content/english/author/jeff-owens.md

     link : "https://www.goodreads.com/review/list/147931757-autism-101?ref=nav_mybooks&shelf=autistic-living"
 ---

-I'm Jeff, an Autistic person who is trying to make sense of the world and my place in it.
+Hi, I'm Jeff Owens, an Autistic person who is trying to make sense of the world and my place in it.
 I like to help other people when I am able.
 I love being a part of the Autistic community.